 IMPORTANT: All Ag-Chem students must register for AGC-290, Section 001.
 First-year Ag-Chem students must also attend a second weekly “Meet the Faculty” seminar, AGC-290 Section 002.
 Be sure to register for both sections!

 The other ten credits can be a combination of coursework and research credits.
 Students are generally advised to register for no more than 2-3 courses each quarter until they have finished their coursework requirements.
 Check with your Academic Adviser for assistance in selecting the appropriate courses and course load.
 If you don’t know who your academic adviser is, ask Judy Erwin as soon as possible and schedule a meeting.
 Remember, your academic adviser is NOT your research adviser.
 A guideline for courses can be found on in the Degree Requirements link above.
 Most courses are only offered once per year, and some less often than that, so plan your courses carefully!
 CRNs for selected courses can be found in the Class Schedule and Registration Guide.

 Each professor has unique CRNs for research credits that will be obtained from that professor.
 Again, these CRNs change every quarter, so you must obtain new numbers each time.
 Research CRNs are variable credits and the initial registration step assigns only one credit.
 You must then return to the Registration Menu and select “Change Grade Mode” and “Change Variable Units.”
 Change the research credits to whatever number gives you a total of 12 credits for the quarter.

-If you have any questions about registration, feel free to ask other Ag Chem graduate students, Judy, or your academic adviser.
+If you have any questions about registration, feel free to ask other Ag Chem graduate students or your academic advisor.
 We’d be glad to help you figure it out!
 Continuing students can be a valuable asset to inform you of what classes to avoid or what classes should not be missed, so make sure you ask questions!